eickler/doitsukani/README.md

 - Click "Add translations" to add German translations, or "Remove translations" to remove them.
 - Wait ...

-Do not close the browser while the translations are added.
-The application just runs in your browser and does not run or store anything elsehwere.
-Hence, when you close the browser while the upload is still running, you will simply have not all translations uploaded.
-The process may take several minutes.
-(I deliberately made it a bit slower to not overload the Wanikani server.)
+The update takes very long since Wanikani has a request limit.
+Please make sure that you can leave your browser window open for a longer time.
+If you close the browser, the application will simply stop.
+If you want to continue, just run it again.
+The application will read your existing synonyms and will continue from where it left off.

 After everything completed, you should see German translations as "user synonyms" in your Wanikani app.